davidlcassidy/travel-wallet/README.md

 Copyright (C) 2018 David Cassidy.

 This project is open source and licensed under the GNU AGPLv3 license, Version 3.0 - see the [LICENSE](LICENSE) file distributed with this project for additional information.
-You may not use this project or its accociated files except in compliance with the License.
+You may not use this project or its associated files except in compliance with the License.

 Unless required by applicable law or agreed to in writing, software distributed under the License is